-There are a number of applications of convex polyhedra in the field of system analysis and verification that are particularly sensitive to the precision of the deduced numerical information.
-The importance of precision in the field of automated verification has led to the use of extrapolation operators, that is, binary operators satisfying condition 1 in the definition of widening but not condition 2 (i.e., without convergence guarantee).
+There are a number of applications of convex polyhedra in the field of systems analysis and verification that are particularly sensitive to the precision of the deduced numerical information.
+The importance of precision in the field of automated verification has led to the use of extrapolation operators, that is, binary operators satisfying condition 1 in the definition of widening but not condition 2 (i.e., without convergence guarantees).
 For instance, in [18], Henzinger and Ho propose a new extrapolation operator for use in the HYTECH model checker since "Halbwachs's widening operator [...] is sometimes too coarse for [their] purposes" (symbolic model checking of linear hybrid systems).
 An even more precise extrapolation operator, also used in the HYTECH system, is presented in [19]: "This operator is tighter than (and therefore less aggressive than) both the widening operator of [4] and the extrapolation operator of [18], which is not monotone in its second argument."
 Other extrapolation operators based on similar approaches have been sketched in [3].
 Still in the field of automatic verification, the need for more precision than warranted by the standard widening is remarked in both [20] and [21]; and a new extrapolation operator on sets of convex polyhedra is defined in each of these papers.

 If giving up convergence guarantees is acceptable (though not desirable) for semi-automatic, human-operated verifiers, this is certainly not the case for fully-automatic program analyzers.
 In this field, the request for more precision has been partly satisfied by delaying the application of the widening operator k times for some fixed parameter $k \in \mathbb{N}$ [16].
 A study of the effect of alternative values for k in the automatic determination of linear size relations between the arguments of logic programs has been conducted in [8,9].
 One application of this idea is in termination inference [22].
-In order to achieve reasonable precision, the cTI analyzer runs with k = 3 as a default, but there are simple programs (such as mergesort) whose termination can only be established with k > 3.
-On the other hand, setting k = 4 as the default can have a sensible impact on performance of cTI [F. Mesnard, personal communication, 2003].
-Another technique to improve upon the results of the standard widening, while still ensuring termination, is described in [4,23] and named 'widening up to'.
-The technique checks the stability of a given finite set of constraints (specific to the application domain under consideration, possibly obtained by a previous static analysis step) adding any stable constraints to the extrapolated set.
-This can therefore recover from those extrapolations that go beyond the specified limits, provided these limits are never violated by the underlying iterates.
+In order to achieve reasonable precision, the cTI analyzer runs with k=3 as a default, but there are simple programs (such as mergesort) whose termination can only be established with k>3.
+On the other hand, setting k=4 as the default can have a sensible impact on performance of cTI [F. Mesnard, personal communication, 2003].
+Another technique to improve upon the results of a widening, while still ensuring termination, is described in [4,23] and named 'widening up to'.
+This is meant to recover from those extrapolations that go beyond the limits specified by a fixed set of constraints, which are specific of the application domain under consideration or have been obtained by a previous static analysis step.